 SS Simon and Jude’s

-On Monday week, the meeting was opened by Mrs M. Brailsford, Mrs K. White, Mrs J. Pitt and Mrs M. Wood served the members with refreshments.
+On Monday week, the meeting was opened by Mrs M. Brailsford.
+Mrs K. White, Mrs M. Wood and Mrs R. Dodsworth served the members with refreshments.
 Tickets were sold by Mrs J. Dodsworth and she also called the bingo.
 Mrs M. Cooper organised and called the quiz and the winner was Mr H. Alcock.
-Bingo winners were Mesdames J. Pitt, E. Turton, S. Cutts, B. Poyser, M. Brailsford, M. Cooper, V. Greaves, M. Cope, B. Creasey, and P. Smart.
-Raffle winners were Mesdames M. Gladwin, J. Smith, C. Bricknell, M. Cope, V. Greaves, J. Davies, and Mr H. Alcock.
-Members also celebrated the birthday of Mrs M. Cope.
+Bingo winners were Mesdames J. Davis, M. Cope, R. Dodsworth, E. Farr, S. Layland, M. Brailsford, E. Haggarty, V. Greaves, and Mr K. Cooper.
+Raffle winners were Mesdames M. Wood, E. Haggerty, J. Dodsworth, B. Creasey, M. Fletcher, and Messrs E. Ufton and H. Alcock.

-The Morning Prayer services were held on Monday and Wednesday and Wednesday’s morning Communion was led by Rev Clare Tyack.
-Vestry Hour is a time when people can book weddings, ask for banns to be read, book baptisms or talk to the clergy.
+The Morning Prayer services were held on Monday and Wednesday, led by the Rev Hazel Robinson who also led Wednesday’s morning Communion.
+The monthly Talk, Tea and Fellowship meeting was held on Monday afternoon followed by a short service led by the Rev Robinson and Marilyn Brown.
+Followed by a short service in the chapel, Vestry Hour is a time when people who want to book weddings, ask for banns to be read, book baptisms or who would just like to pop in and talk to the clergy.
 It is held at St Andrew’s on Wednesdays from 6-7pm and this week was led by Angela Penny.
-The bric-a-brac sale and 200 club event on Saturday morning raised £280 for church funds.
+Saturday’s Bric a Brac sale and 200 club draw raised £280 for church funds.
+The church is hosting ‘Experience Easter’ on Tuesday 18th and Thursday 20th March at St Andrew’s Mission, for the children of Blidworth Oaks School.
+There is Holy Communion Services for Ash Wednesday (today).